Visiting Fort Ross State Historic Park

 east side of the highway at Woodside Campground.

-it includes one group camp.
 For more information on Gerstle

 Cove & Woodside campgrounds at Salt Pt: 707/847-3221.

 Fort Ross Conservancy, a